 The Roots of Empathy

 Research suggests that children notice the emotions of others very early in life.
-Even babies can identify the emotional state of other babies and caregivers, says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools.
+Even babies can identify the emotional state of other babies and caregivers, says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools.

 That’s why when one baby cries, the baby sitting next to her might respond with tears.
 He isn’t doing it to show empathy — not yet — but he is showing the ability to acknowledge feelings outside of his own.
 Teachers at Primrose schools encourage this development by modeling kindness and narrating key words; a teacher snuggling a baby might say, “Gentle touches, so nice, smiling, hugging, happy.”